Quantum origin of the primordial fluctuation spectrum and its statistics: Further Statistical Aspects

-Moreover, we have to note that the quantities that are more or less directly accessible to observational investigation are not the $\langle \Theta | \hat y_{\nk} | \Theta \rangle $ and the $n$-point functions in general, for the post-collapse state, but the various $\alpha_{lm}$'s, and the latter are related to the former, as can be seen in \eqref{almcol} in a nontrivial way.
-In fact as we saw each $\alpha_{lm}$ corresponds to a sort of two dimensional random walk (i.e. a sum of complex quantities) and each of the steps is related to $\langle \Theta | \hat y_{\nk} | \Theta \rangle $.
-It is thus clear that there might be correlations between the various $\alpha_{lm}$'s simply due to the fact that they arise from different combinations of the same random variables.
-Of course, we should note that the particular analysis behind our analysis was based on the assumption that the elementary process was associated with the collapse of the observables $\hat y_{\nk} $ and their conjugate momenta according to \eqref{momentito}, \eqref{momentito1}.
-It is clearly conceivable that the elementary process might have been associated instead with other observables.
-One simple possibility for those alternative observables, are the various options offered by linear combinations of the former.
+Moreover, we have to note that the quantities that are more or less directly accessible to observational investigation are not the $\bra \Theta | \hat{y}_{\nk} | \Theta \ket$, and the $n$-point functions, in general, for the post-collapse state, but the various $\alpha_{lm}$s, and the latter are related to the former, as can be seen in Eq.
+(48) in a nontrivial way.
+In fact, as we saw, each $\alpha_{lm}$ corresponds to a sort of two-dimensional random walk (i.e., a sum of complex quantities), and each of the steps is $\bra \Theta | \hat{y}_{\nk} | \Theta \ket$.
+It is, thus, clear that there might be correlations between the various $\alpha_{lm}$s simply due to the fact that they arise from different combinations of the same random variables.
+Of course, we should note that the version of the collapse proposal we have presented here is based on the assumption that the elementary collapse processes were associated with the observables $\hat{y}_{\nk}$ and their conjugate momenta according to Eqs.
+(40) and (41).
+It is clearly conceivable that the elementary process might have been associated, instead, with other observables.
+One sim- ple possibility for those alternative observables is the various options offered by linear combinations of the former.